 - Don’t forget to cover your camera and phone with a transparent plastic bag to protect them from all that sticky orange juice

-- Further information about the Battle of the Oranges are available on the historic carnival of Ivrea website
+- Further information about the Battle of the Oranges is available on the historic carnival of Ivrea website

 Locals consider the Battle of the Oranges to be an important part of their culture and I must say that it’s one of the most spectacular events I’ve ever seen, one that sees the joyful participation of the entire community – and leaves a whole town smelling of freshly squeezed oranges!